griffithlab/civic-docs/docs/evidence.rst

   .. tab-container:: tab4
      :title: Evidence Levels

-     Each evidence statement is the result of an experiment, trial or study in published literature.
+     Each evidence statement is the result of an experiment, trial, or study in published literature.
 It is important to capture the nature of these experiments in the evidence entry.
 Evidence levels allow for the subject of an evidence item to be presented in a simple, standardized fashion.
      The evidence level is also an indication of how close each assertion is to actual application in the clinic.
-Please, note that while evidence statements of all levels are acceptable in CIViC, by far the highest priority are levels A and B, followed by C, D, E. Our top priority is to document the evidence for application of variant interpretations to real
+Please note that while evidence statements of all levels are acceptable in CIViC, by far the highest priority are levels A and B, followed by C, D, E. Our top priority is to document the evidence for application of variant interpretations to real